YorkEarwaker/Climate-Model/data/README.md

 * Climate Hazards Group InfraRed Precipitation with Stations CHIRPS,
 * Global Data Assimilation System GDAS,
 * ...

+Paeleoclimatology
+* Temperature 12k [WS](https://lipdverse.org/project/temp12k/), multidecadal and milleninal-scale change in climate over the Holocene that is the last 12,000 years, relation to planetary boundary science pbs,

 Sources of other data kinds to list
 * ...